All Eyes on Less-Lethal

 Proposed Restrictions and Training

-Some cities are making the move to restrict non-lethals.
-Portland police are facing a new temporary agreement where non-lethal devices can only be used “when lives are at risk” and cannot be used to disperse crowds “if people engaged in passive resistance are likely to be struck.”
+Some cities are making the move to restrict less-lethals.
+Portland police are facing a new temporary agreement where less-lethal devices can only be used “when lives are at risk” and cannot be used to disperse crowds “if people engaged in passive resistance are likely to be struck.”

-We stand by our commitment to non-lethal solutions used responsibly and appropriately, and backed by thorough training.
-Non-lethal defense should be effective and safe when used correctly.
+We stand by our commitment to less-lethal solutions used responsibly and appropriately, and backed by thorough training.
+Less-lethal defense should be effective and safe when used correctly.
 We designed HERO™ 2020 specifically with these values in mind, and have championed training as a core aspect of our brand.
 We hope you’ll join us in creating a safer world for everyone.